gooftroop/treehouse/README.md

 The middleware `transaction` is used to tag each request with a unique "transaction" ID using NodeJS [domain]()'s to track a request through it's entire time spent in the app.

 The `access logger` middleware uses the `bunyan` logger to record details about each request prior to entering any custom middleware or handlers.
+Please refer to the [Logging Section]() for more details.

 The `error` middleware wraps all custom middleware and handlers in a `try/catch` to provide a uniform way to log the error and send the appropriate response.
 The `error` middleware ensures that the caught `Error` is some form of `ApiError`, so it is recommended that, if you throw a custom `Error` from any middleware or handlers, you extend `ApiError`.

-Treehouse also provides one common request handler for responding to health check requests at `/health`.
-The handler is located under `src/api/v1/handlers`.

 Third-party middleware references:
 - [helmet](https://www.npmjs.com/package/koa-helmet)